 Angus Fung

-I completed my Ph.D at the University of Toronto, Robotics Institute, advised by Goldie Nejat, where I work on robot perception and control using self-supervised learning and generative AI.
+Previously, I completed my Ph.D at the University of Toronto, Robotics Institute, where I worked on robot perception and control.

-1. Music: I am active as a church organist having held positions at the Metropolitan United Church (under Dr. Patricia Wright) and St. Michael's Cathedral Basilica.
-I received my ARCT Diploma in Piano and Organ Performance in 2013 at the Royal Conservatory of Music.
+Outside of research, I am a church organist and hold ARCT Diplomas in Piano and Organ Performance from the Royal Conservatory of Music.

 Email / Google Scholar / Github